dew-uff/versioned-prov/README.md

 ## Query

 As stated before, the access `result[0][2]` represents de distance of the shortest path between the node 0 and the node 2 in the graph.
 This access is represented by the entity `result_a020` in our mappings.
-The provenance query of this entity should indicates which other parts of the graph were used to construct the shortest path, thus indicating the path.
+The provenance query of this entity should indicate which other parts of the graph were used to construct the shortest path, thus indicating the path.
 The following figures present the query result in each mapping.

-The plain PROV mapping produced the following query result:
+The plain PROV mapping produces the following query result:

 [![Query in Plain PROV](https://github.com/dew-uff/mutable-prov/raw/master/plain_prov/query.png)](https://github.com/dew-uff/mutable-prov/raw/master/plain_prov/query.svg)

-The PROV-Dictionary mapping produced the following query result:
+The PROV-Dictionary mapping produces the following query result:

 [![Query in PROV-Dictionary](https://github.com/dew-uff/mutable-prov/raw/master/prov_dictionary/query.png)](https://github.com/dew-uff/mutable-prov/raw/master/prov_dictionary/query.svg)

-The Mutable-PROV mapping produced the following query result:
+The Mutable-PROV mapping produces the following query result:

 [![Query in Mutable-PROV](https://github.com/dew-uff/mutable-prov/raw/master/mutable_prov/query.png)](https://github.com/dew-uff/mutable-prov/raw/master/mutable_prov/query.svg)